New York City is by far my favourite city in the world. It is beautiful, timeless, everyone is friendly and there is so much to do!

-When we arrived, my best friend (who hails from Syracuse, NY) met us in the foyer and we unfortunately had to make her wait a few minutes while we had a quick freshen up after our long journey before doing anything else – yes, you get very smelly and yucky after a long commute, especially with United Airlines where you are like herded cattle – and then we were on our way.
+When we arrived, my best friend (who hails from Syracuse, NY and is a blogger herself) met us in the foyer and we unfortunately had to make her wait a few minutes while we had a quick freshen up after our long journey before doing anything else – yes, you get very smelly and yucky after a long commute, especially with United Airlines where you are like herded cattle – and then we were on our way.

 First stop, food!
 We were starving by 11pm and had to have something to eat, so we stopped by this very small shop which had a sign for 99c pizza.
 Let me tell you, one of the best slices of pizza I have ever had!
 It was perfect, not too cheesy, not overloaded with a million herbs, it was simple, but delicious.
 I was tempted to try the broccoli pizza but because the slices are so big, I was full after one.